-Go everywhere!
+Go everywhere with our Everywhere Pass!
 This is our biggest pass, covering the entire Stray New Zealand travel network.
-You’re only here once - this is your chance to fully experience New Zealand!
+The trip of a lifetime awaits - this is your chance to fully experience New Zealand!

 Waves & Caves sector (Summer Only)